 Once ratified and implemented, the Istanbul Convention has strong potential for guaranteeing women a life free from violence, as it sets very high standards.
 Its impact will depend on the strength of its accountability mechanisms, which foresee the strong involvement of civil society as well as national parliaments.
 It was therefore awarded the World Future Council’s newly created “Vision” Future Policy Award, as the most promising policy approach which can prove its effectiveness in the years to come.

-As of April 2015, the Istanbul Convention has 37 signatories and has been ratified by 17 States (Albania, Andorra, Austria, Bosnia and Herzegovina, Denmark, Finland, France, Italy, Malta, Monaco, Montenegro, Portugal, Serbia, Slovenia, Spain, Sweden and Turkey).
+As of March 2021, the Istanbul Convention has 45 signatories (including the EU) and has been ratified by 33 States (Albania, Andorra, Austria, Belgium, Bosnia and Herzegovina, Croatia, Cyprus, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Iceland, Italy, Luxembourg, Malta, Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovenia, Spain, Sweden and Switzerland and Turkey).

 Our “Best Policies” are those which meet the Future-Just Lawmaking Principles and recognise that interrelated challenges require interconnected solutions.
 The World Future Council’s unique research and analysis ensures that important universal standards of sustainability and equity, human rights and freedoms, and respect for the environment are coherently considered by policy-makers.

 - Art.
 8 of the Istanbul Convention clearly specifies that adequate financial and human resources shall be allocated to state responses to violence against women and domestic violence and to NGO activities in the field.

 - At the Council of Europe level, special funding is allocated to the monitoring mechanism and to promoting the Convention.